Phil Bennett: Post-retirement

-Death
+Death and honours

-Bennett died on 12 June 2022 after a long illness at the age of 73.
+Bennett died from throat cancer at his home in Felinfoel, on 12 June 2022, aged 73.
 The Guardian said that Bennett was "one of the greatest fly-halves to play for Wales and the British and Irish Lions.
 World Rugby, the world governing body for rugby union, said of Bennett that he was "one of the greatest to have ever played the game.
 Phil Bennett's legacy and his impact are undeniable."
 The Welsh Rugby Union said he was "a Welsh rugby legend in every sense and true gentleman".

 On 19 June 2022, ahead of their match against England, the Barbarians players stood in the shape of a number 10 in honour of Bennett, and a minute's applause was observed in the stadium.
 Barbarians fly-half Antoine Hastoy wore his name on the back of his shirt in red rather than grey.

 On 12 June 2023, the Scarlets announced that they would face the Barbarians in a pre-season friendly, with the match being marked as the Phil Bennett Memorial Game.
 A donation made up of the ticket revenue of the game would be given to the Phil Bennett Foundation, a charity founded in memory of Bennett to help raise charitable funds to help disadvantaged, disabled or underprivileged individuals to participate in sport.
 The match was played on the 16 September 2023 and the Scarlets won the game 33–19.